Miniature Bull Terrier

-Are Miniature Bull Terriers Good with Kids While Mini Bull Terriers are playful with children, they play rough.
+Are Miniature Bull Terriers Good with Kids?
+While Mini Bull Terriers are playful with children, they play rough.
 Nipping, head-butting, and bounding around at top speed with no regard for obstacles are favorite Mini Bull activities, so bigger children may be a better match than babies.
-Because they can be possessive of their family members, horseplay between children may be misinterpreted and the valiant Mini Bull Terrier may attempt to 'rescue' her family member from the situation.
-This may result in bites or injury.
+Because they can be possessive of their family members, horseplay between children may be misinterpreted and the valiant Mini Bull Terrier may attempt to ‘rescue’ her family member from the situation.
+This may result in a dog bite or injury.
 Dogs and children should never be left unsupervised.

-Known for their courage and willingness to challenge intruders, Mini Bull Terriers make admirable watchdogs, but their small size means they're better off leaving guard dog duty for the bigger dogs.
-The usually quiet dog will usually bark to alert you if someone approaches the home, but is quiet otherwise.
+Known for their courage and willingness to challenge intruders, Mini Bull Terriers make admirable watchdogs, but their small size means they’re better off leaving guard dog duty for the bigger dogs.
+The Miniature Bull Terrier will usually bark to alert you if someone approaches the home, but is quiet otherwise.

-Indoor With plenty of exercise and attention, the Mini Bull Terrier can adjust to most living situations including apartments.
-They can be calm and cuddly indoors, but without proper exercise and attention, they may become destructive.
-They aren't known for their gracefulness, so put the breakables as high as you can or risk having the clumsy Mini Bull knock them over—likely during a Bully Run.
+Indoor With plenty of exercise and attention, the Mini Bull Terrier can adjust to most living situations, including apartments.
+They can be calm and cuddly indoors, but without proper exercise and attention, may become destructive.
+They aren’t known for their gracefulness, so put the breakables as high as you can or risk the clumsy Mini Bull knocking them over—likely during a Bully Run.